 Anyway, as the graphic industry kept evolving with new technology so did Damien’s hunger for learning new techniques and mediums as they surfaced to stay on top of the industry.

-The purchase of their first computer back in 1990 was $15,000 – which you can buy now for about $150 - was the start of hundreds of hours learning computer generated graphics which is now the norm.
+The purchase of their first computer back in 1990 was $15,000 – which you can buy now for about $150 - was the start of countless hours self-learning computer graphics and combining hand drawn art with computer generated art.
 This was the start of manipulating images, scanning, colours, film separations to get different results - instead of drawing or photographing or experimenting in the darkroom to create the exact look as this took real skill.

 During this time Damien would produce ocean artwork of watercolour and pastels and sell his works and exhibit works in the Tweed and Currumbin galleries.